Mortgage Foreclosure Defense

 DIL: Is an option by which the borrower transfers ownership of mortgaged property voluntarily to the loan servicer; this fully satisfies the total amount due on the first mortgage.
 The borrower must be able to provide marketable title, free of mortgages, subordinate and other lien holders.

 Legal defenses to mortgage foreclosure cases will be covered in our next Article.
 If you or anyone you know has questions on these or other concerns, schedule a consultation with an attorney.
-Call Pilka & Associates, P.A. in: Brandon at 863-236-9321 or Lakeland at (863) 687-8700.
+Call Pilka Adams & Reed, P.A. in: Brandon at 863-236-9321 or Lakeland at (863) 687-8700.